The Ultimate Criminal Justice Career Guide

 Master’s Degree

-If you want to explore the depths of this field more and develop expertise in a particular field, it is ideal to take up a master’s degree.
+If you want to explore the depths of this field more and develop expertise in a particular field, it is ideal to earn a master’s degree.
 This degree level considers an associate’s or bachelor’s degree as prerequisites.
-Most graduates with a master’s degree in Criminal Justice go on to become officers in court or instructors in the field.
-Others choose the path of social work.

 In this program, students focus on developing their research skills and theoretical knowledge.
-They look at illegal behavior more thoroughly, examining the factors that can influence it, mentally, physically, and socially.
+They look at illegal behavior more thoroughly, examining the factors that can influence it mentally, physically, and socially.

-Students can expect to cover the following topics in this program: philosophical and historical foundations of justice, applied statistics in Criminal Justice, Criminal Justice analysis, forensic identification, and profiling techniques, data analysis in criminology, and a survey of criminology theories.
+Students can expect to cover the following topics in this program: philosophical and historical foundations of justice, applied statistics in Criminal Justice, Criminal Justice analysis, forensic identification and profiling techniques, data analysis in criminology, and a survey of criminology theories.

 Doctorate Degree